bijibabu/CASE-STUDY/Retail/README.md

 * Create Resource Group: Set up a new resource group in Azure.
 * Create an Azure Data Factory instance.
 * Set up Azure Data Lake Storage with bronze, silver, and gold containers.
-### Ingest Data with ADF
+## Ingest Data with ADF
- * setting up of Integration Runtime in Azure Data Factory
+### Microsoft SQL Server to Storage:
+ * setting  a self-hosted integration runtime.
+This enabled  to connect to the opremise SQL Server.

+   Go to  Integration Runtimes in ADF → Click on + New to Add Integration Runtime → Select "Self-Hosted" Runtime and Continue → Name the Integration Runtime and Create → Download SHIR Software and Copy Authentication Key → Install SHIR Software on Host Machine → Paste Authentication Key During Setup → Verify Installation in ADF (Status: Running) →Test Connectivity to On-Premises Resources →SHIR Ready for Use

  ![image alt](https://github.com/bijibabu/CASE-STUDY/blob/main/Retail/screenshot/integration%20runtime.png?raw=true)

  * create linked service for sql server and adls
  * use countineous integration to the pipeline
  * create dataset for adls and sql server